unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 UK_APPS - The directory of all the template applications [default: $UK_WORKDIR/apps]
 ```

-After successfully running the above commands, we now have kraft installed on your system and we can get to building and running unikernels.
+After successfully running the above commands, kraft is now installed on our system and we can get to building and running unikernels.

 ## 01. Building and Running the Helloworld Application